maazzshaikh11/adaptiveFitness-ai-chatbot/AI_README.md

 - Exercise Minutes: 15
 - Sleep Hours: 5.5

-Based on this context, the AI is instructed to provide safe, supportive, and personalized fitness guidance, such as encouraging more movement when steps are low or emphasizing recovery when sleep is insufficient.
+Based on this context, provide safe, supportive, and personalized fitness guidance.